parro-it/libui-node/docs/fontbutton.md

 See [properties implementation](properties.md) for generic details on how properties are implemented.

-### color: Color
+### font: FontDescriptor

-Return or set the currently selected color
+Return or set the currently selected font